 B.C.
 Custody Programs

 There are many programs and services available to you while you are serving your sentence in a provincial correctional centre.
-Some are programs specifically for Aboriginal people and females.
+Some are programs specifically for Indigenous people and females.

 The following describes some of the programs provided by the British Columbia (B.C.)
 Corrections, Adult Custody Division: